Kong/insomnia/packages/insomnia-inso/README.md

 ### Options

 Options from the config file are combined with option defaults and any explicit overrides specified in script or command invocations.
-This combination is in priority order: command options > config file options > default options.
+This combination is in priority order:

+1. command options
+1. config file options
+1. default options

 Any options specified in this file will apply to all scripts and manual commands.
 You can override these options by specifying them explicitly, when invoking a script or command.